Patryk27/simavr-ffi/README.md

 ## Feature flags

-All feature flags are disabled by default - if you want, you can activate:
+If you want, you can activate following feature flags (disabled by default):

 - `patch-twi-inconsistencies` - applies a fix for https://github.com/buserror/simavr/issues/453